-In March 2018, NantHealth Labs, a wholly-owned subsidiary of NantHealth, and NantKwest, Inc. ("NantKwest"), an affiliate, entered into agreements whereby NantHealth Labs is providing liquid tumor profiling services to NantKwest for clinical trials, on an annual, stand-ready, basis from the date of the first test of each participant, with revenues recognized ratably over time for the period of the stand-ready obligation.
+In March 2018, NantHealth Labs, a wholly-owned subsidiary of NantHealth, and ImmunityBio, Inc. ("ImmunityBio," formerly NantKwest, Inc.), an affiliate, entered into agreements whereby NantHealth Labs is providing liquid tumor profiling services to ImmunityBio for clinical trials, on an annual, stand-ready, basis from the date of the first test of each participant, with revenues recognized ratably over time for the period of the stand-ready obligation.
 In June 2018, NantHealth Labs entered into similar agreements to provide liquid tumor profiling services to Altor BioScience ("Altor"), ImmunityBio, Inc. ("ImmunityBio," formerly NantCell, Inc.), and NantBioScience, Inc. ("NantBio"), all affiliates of the Company.
-Our Chairman and Chief Executive Officer and principal stockholder,

-Dr. Patrick Soon-Shiong, has a controlling interest in NantKwest, Altor, NantCell and NantBio.
-Since January 1, 2018, we have received approximately \$1.1 million under these agreements.
+Our Chairman and Chief Executive Officer and principal stockholder, Dr. Patrick Soon-Shiong, has a controlling interest in ImmunityBio, Altor, and NantBio.
+Under these agreements, we did not record any revenue during the year ended December 31, 2021.